Dear Dictator: Production

 The script was shown among the 2006 Black List of unproduced scripts.
 Also in 2006, the script was presented as a staged reading at the Nantucket Film Festival.
 Alfred Molina, Robert De Niro and Anthony Hopkins were previously attached as the dictator role.
 On June 8, 2016, Michael Caine and Maisie Williams were announced as the lead stars of the film.

+Executive production responsibilities were handled by a large group including Paul Brett, Peter Nichols, Stewart Peter, James Swarbrick, Anders Erden, Tim Smith, Dennis Stuart Murphy, Adrian Voo, Nadine De Barros, Nicolas Veinberg, Kevin Scott Frakes, Buddy Patrick, Sean Glover, Lila Janakievski, George Nedelkovski, Michael Clofine, Wayne Chang, and Paul English.

 Principal photography on the film began on July 29, 2016, at 402 Arlington rd. in Savannah, Georgia.
 First photographs of Katie Holmes and Odeya Rush filming scenes for the film were published on E!
 News on July 31, 2016.
 Production wrapped in October 2016.

 Release

 Dear Dictator held advance screenings, under its working title Coup d'Etat, at the Nantucket Film Festival, New Jersey Indie Street Film Festival, Carmel International Film Festival and the Napa Valley Film Festival.

 Cinedigm released the film in North America simultaneously in theaters and on video on demand on March 16, 2018, followed by a DVD release on April 24, 2018.
 The first trailer was released on January 17, 2018.